- fueling and repairing muscle tissue

 - poor nutrient absorption

 Dietary glutamine helps to avoid these problems for horses that are in training, being used for hard work or are otherwise under stress.
-L-Glutamine supplies nitrogen to the immune cells of the intestinal mucosa, as well as fuel for intestinal epithelial cells (which make up the first layer of the gut lining).
+L-Glutamine supplies nitrogen to the immune cells of the intestinal mucosa, including T-cells, B-cells, macrophages and neutrophils.
+L-glutamine, after glucose, is the main fuel for intestinal epithelial cells (which make up the first layer of the gut lining).
 These “enterocytes” maintain intestinal integrity, ensuring that the gut lining can absorb nutrients while simultaneously keeping pathogens out.

 L-Glutamine Supports Horses’